marckhouzam/custom-prometheus-exporter/README.md

 ### Multiple exporters

 The Custom Prometheus Exporter allows you to define many exporters at once.
 Each exporter **must** be in its own YAML configuration file.
-All defined exporters will be run concurrently and be accessible using their own configuration-specified port and endpoint.
+All defined exporters will be run concurrently and be accessible using their own configuration-specified endpoint and optionally using their own specific port.
 If you want to create metrics that are logically different, it is recommended to use multiple exporters instead of a single exporter lumping all the unrelated metrics together.
 Besides cleanly separating the definition of each logical exporter, the separation also allows each exporter to be scraped at different intervals.

 You may instead choose to run the Custom Prometheus Exporter multiple times, one for each exporter you want to create.
 However, having a single central Custom Prometheus Exporter provides a single set of HTTP endpoints to access information about the different custom exporters that have been instantiated (see [this section](#main-custom-prometheus-exporter-endpoints)).